Pension death benefits before and after 75.

 - ▸If the holder dies at 75 or older, beneficiaries pay income tax at their marginal rate on all withdrawals from the inherited pension.

-- ▸On a £300,000 pot, a higher-rate taxpayer beneficiary could pay over £120,000 in tax if the holder dies after 75, versus zero if they die before 75.
+- ▸On a £300,000 pot, a higher-rate taxpayer beneficiary could pay a six-figure income tax bill if the holder dies after 75 and withdrawals are taken while they remain higher-rate taxpayers.

 - ▸This cliff-edge is one reason some people delay drawing from their pension in favour of spending other savings first — but that strategy carries its own risks.